cetinkaya/RandomizedTransmissions/README.md

 # RandomizedTransmissions
 RandomizedTransmissions provides Contiki-ng client and server example code that enable transmission of sensor data at random time instants.
-It is based on stochastic-control-theoretic ideas developed over 2020-2023.
+This example can provide an elementary basis for industrial applications of randomized transmissions as well as Internet of Things for a home user.
+The overall project is based on stochastic-control-theoretic ideas developed over 2020-2023.

 ## Devices